pul-khanna/Chat_Data_Analytics/README.md

 #
 We have a toy dataset for a company's customer care centre (call centre/help centre) focusing on the chat times and responses by the agents as well as bot.

-The details/explanation about the different columns is given in 'Chat Data Analystics.xlsx' file in 'Columns Explanation' worksheet.
+The dataset and its details/explanation about the different columns is given in 'Chat Dataset.xlsx' file in 'Chat Data' and 'Columns Explanation' worksheet respectively.
 #
 We have to calculate Chat metrics and Agent Metrics separately in different worksheets in the format as specified in 'Report Format - Chat Data Metrics.xlsx' file.